-Again…the purpose of my blog posts are to facilitate thought and discussion or perhaps even motivate research to answer the remaining questions on this topic.
+Again…the purposes of my blog posts are to facilitate thought and discussion or perhaps even motivate research to answer the remaining questions on this topic.
 That is all.
-If you think that you have a concussion, GO SEE A DOCTOR!!!
+If you think that you have a concussion, please go see a concussion specialist.

 Omega-3 fatty acids: